Hillside-Labs/plummet/README.md

 - `sql` is the SQL code you want to run.
 DuckDB exposes a lot of powerful capabilities, with the simple example above showing how to grab data from a Postgres DB and write a Parquet file.
 - `deps` is a list of targets that are required before this target can be run.
-- `output` allows defining an output for later use.
-This isn't leveraged at the moment.
 - `config` allows you to set variables that can be used in the SQL.

 ## Why "plummet"?